Western Ratsnake

 Description

-Similar species: The closely related gray ratsnake (P. spiloides) occurs in southeast Missouri and hybridizes with the western ratsnake there.
-The gray ratsnake's adult coloration resembles the juvenile pattern of western ratsnakes: gray with dark blotches on back and sides, with a dark band passing through the eyes and angling down toward the mouth.
+• The closely related gray ratsnake (P. spiloides) occurs east of the Mississippi River but has been reported in southeast Missouri.
+It is likely that the population in southeast Missouri is composed of hybrids of western and gray ratsnakes.
+The gray ratsnake's adult coloration can resemble the juvenile pattern of western ratsnakes: gray with dark blotches on the back and sides, with a dark band passing through the eyes and angling down toward the mouth.

 Other Common Names